modabas/MTUM_Wasm/README.md

 1. AWS Cognito as identity provider with OAuth and Json web tokens,
 2. Blazor wasm as frontend,
 3. Web API as backend access point and Microsoft Orleans for scaleable stateful distributed service, virtual actor framework, data cache and scheduler,
-4. Postgresql for additional tenant info and audit logs and as Microsoft Orleans management db.
+4. Postgresql for additional tenant info and audit logs (with Dapper micro ORM) and as Microsoft Orleans management db.

 ## Setup